wach128/cordova-plugin-health/README.md

 * If you use Android Studio, download at least version Hedgehog.
 * Be aware that Health Connect requires the user to have screen lock enabled with a PIN, pattern, or password.
 * When publishing the app, you need to comply to [these requests from Google](https://developer.android.com/health-and-fitness/guides/health-connect/publish/request-access).
-* You need to include a Privacy Policy in HTML format.
-This can be done either by adding a file with the name privacypolicy.html inside your root www folder, or by using the `setPrivacyPolicyURL()` function (see below).
 * This plugin uses AndroidX.
 You may need to [activate AndroidX](https://cordova.apache.org/announcements/2020/06/29/cordova-android-9.0.0.html) in the Android platform and make sure all other plugins you use are AndroidX compatible.

+### Permissions in AndroidManifest.xml

-* Health Connect requires that each data type accessed is listed as permission in the AndroidManifest.xml file.
-This plugin will add permissions for ALL SUPPORTED data types, both read and write.
+Health Connect requires that each data type accessed is listed as permission in the AndroidManifest.xml file.
+This plugin will add permissions for *ALL SUPPORTED* data types, both read and write.
 However, this is a LONG LIST and it may be problematic when submitting to the Play Store. **It is strongly suggested to review the list and remove those that are actually not needed**.
-See [this](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types) to understand which permissions that you can remove and which ones you should keep.
+See [this](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types) to understand which permissions you can remove and which ones you should keep, depending on the data that you actually need.

-## Mandatory Privacy Policy on Android
+### Mandatory Privacy Policy on Android

 A Privacy Policy must be present on Android in order for the app to be approved for distribution.
 The plugin includes a simple webview, with no JS activated, to show the Privacy Policy when requested.
 The Privacy Policy must be formatted as an HTML page (no JS) and placed as a file with name: `privacypolicy.html` under the `www` folder of the project (in other words, the webview loads the following URL: `file:///android_asset/www/privacypolicy.html`).
 It is possible to change that URL using the function setPrivacyPolicyURL().
 To test the Privacy Policy view, you can call launchPrivacyPolicy().

-## Manual setup in Capacitor (Ionic)
+### Manual setup in Capacitor (Ionic)

 Capacitor does not automatically include all changes to AndroidManifest.xml or gradle files from plugin.xml.
 This is a short guide to do this manually.
 Based on plugin v3.0.0 and @capacitor/android v5.5.1.
 Future versions may be different.